Life poses many challenges. We are here to help.

 M.A., Registered Psychologist

-I have extensive training and experience in dialectical behaviour therapy (DBT), which is a framework that combines cognitive-behavioural and mindfulness-based approaches and focuses on skills to tolerate distress, regulate overwhelming emotions, and increase interpersonal effectiveness.
+I have significant training and experience in dialectical behaviour therapy (DBT), which is a framework that combines cognitive-behavioural and mindfulness-based approaches and focuses on skills to tolerate distress, regulate overwhelming emotions, and increase interpersonal effectiveness.
 I strive to offer a friendly, accepting, and non-judgmental space in which to help clients develop skills to cope with life’s challenges, restore balance to their lives, and achieve their personal goals.

 M.Ed., Registered Psychologist